premhonghimaphan/DSI-Project2/README.md

 - The type of dwelling has quite a significant impact on house price
 - Detail inspection aspect such as roof style, masonry veneer type and primary exterior plays down the price.

+As a property agent, these factors should be able to be assessed on site and give the customer a rough estimate quickly.

+However, from the modeling, we can see that features such as Neighborhood was heavily impacting the price.
+The model right now only limits itself to Ames, Iowa.
+Hence, gathering more information from different locations would help make the model more generalized and able to use across the country.